23 Money Saving Challenges You Can Start Today

 Do you ever get that feeling that you’re just never going to make it financially?

-Like it’s all just a big struggle to get ahead and you never will get ahead.
+That it’s all just a big struggle to get ahead, and you never will get ahead.

 Ignore it.
 It’s a lie, I promise.

-If you want to level up your finances and finally get that awesome feeling of, “I’ve made it, this is it,” then you need to get rid of any bad belief that holds you back.
+And if you want to level up your finances, and finally get that awesome feeling of, “I’ve made it, this is it,” then money saving challenges are great place to start.

-And if the concept of a money saving challenge is new to you, then I’ll give you a run down on how it works.
+But if the concept of money challenges is new to you, then I’ll give you a run down on how they work. 💵

 What is a Money Saving Challenge?